Bucknell-Biol364/Project_1_Group_7_2024/README.md

 ## Target Audience

-People with a basic understanding and little experience of R (such as BIOL 203/204)
+People with a basic understanding and little experience of R (such as BIOL 203/204).
+Audience should already have R downloaded.

 ## Instructions